The start of a project is one of the critical phases. You want to do it right. A lot of your future success depends on how you start off.

 All the steps before were mostly thinking and talking to people.
 Now it’s time to actually put something on paper.

-You will now create the first project plan.
+You will now create the first project plan using a simple template.
 It doesn’t have to be perfect.
 Remember it won’t be the final version, so don’t worry!
 Take the insights you have gained from your initial research and the discussions, and write down the main project tasks in the appropriate order.

 Here is an example: